top of page

 Edson’s research in the last two decades lies at the transdisciplinary intersections of architecture history and theory, cultural studies, gender and sexuality studies, postcolonial theory, Southeast Asian studies, spatial justice, public interest design, and heritage conservation.
 His research broadly investigates how architecture and the built environment operates as a socio-cultural artifact and phenomenon.
 He is interested in uncovering the politics of architecture and design especially as it shapes national, regional, and local identities.
 He has written articles, book chapters, and conference papers on queer spaces and sex work in Quezon City, postcolonial identity politics and architectural representations, neoliberal urbanism in the Global South, informal settlements and the capital city, appropriating queering in Philippine spatial practices, gender and heritage, connections between architecture, colonialism and modernity, Philippine architectural historiography, among others.

-He wrote the books “What Kids Should Know About Filipino Architecture” (published by Adarna House in 2015 and 2022), "Shifting Sands: Visions, Propositions, Reimaginations" (published by BArchan, Forthcoming 2024), and edited “The City Who Had Two Navels: Catalogue of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018” (published by the Philippine National Commission for Culture and the Arts in 2018).
+He wrote the books “What Kids Should Know About Filipino Architecture” (published by Adarna House in 2015 and 2022), "Shifting Sands: Visions, Propositions, Reimaginations" (published by BArchan Architecture + Design, 2024), and edited “The City Who Had Two Navels: Catalogue of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018” (published by the Philippine National Commission for Culture and the Arts in 2018).
 He has contributed articles to the Journal of Society of Architectural Historians, Fabrications: Journal of Society of Architecture Historians - Australia New Zealand, DOCOMOMO Journal, Journal for Southeast Asian Architecture, Center: Journal of the Center for American Architecture and Design, Espasyo: Journal of Philippine Architecture and Allied Arts, Bulawan: Journal of Philippine Culture and the Arts.
 He has also contributed essays and chapters to various book anthologies published by Bloomsbury, Routledge, Ashgate, DOM Publishers, University of the Philippines Press, Ateneo de Manila University Press, among others.

 In the last seven years Edson has been involved in various social innovation and design thinking projects and initiatives.
 He led an international architecture design research studio in Ecuador at Tulane University focusing on sustainable design in the tropics.
 The design studio collaborated with the non-profit Fundacion para la Conservacion de los Andes Tropicales (FCAT) in Ecuador.
 At the University of Cincinnati, he organized a foreign-study program in Southeast Asia with a human-centered design studio focusing on typhoon Haiyan disaster recovery on Leyte Island in the Philippines.
 He was also faculty fellow and project leader at Live Well Collaborative, University of Cincinnati’s design thinking-based and multi-disciplinary innovation center where he led a team of students from various disciplines to collaborate on a project with the private and non-profit sectors focusing on the future of health and wellness through the experience of various consumers.